Last Updated on April 14, 2026 by Luis Cooper

 Conclusion:

-If you’re eyeing a fall marathon, an Ironman, or just want a watch that never feels like the limiting factor, the 970 is the one that keeps showing up at the top of serious lists for 2025.
+If you’re eyeing a fall marathon, an Ironman, or just want a watch that never feels like a limiting factor, the 970 keeps showing up at the top of serious lists for 2025.

 Specs: